 Impaired driving is a factor in a significant number of bicycle accidents.

-Potholes, debris, inadequate facilities, and road construction can contribute to accidents.
+Potholes, debris, inadequate facilities, and road construction can all contribute to accidents.
+For a deeper look at how dangerous road conditions cause bicycle crashes in San Diego, see our dedicated guide.

 Source: Transportation Injury Mapping System